nasa/astrobee_android/gs_examples/sci_cam_image2/readme.md

   ./gs_manager.sh stop

+If the guest science manager is not behaving, one can use the option

+  ./gs_manager.sh  hard_stop

 To see logging info as this app is running one can do (in a separate terminal on LLP):